 Apologies for this being bashed out in haste on my iPad, especially when I seem to have some sort of glitch, either on my recent iOS update or my brain; I'm not sure which.
 The result is a very strange assortment of predictive texts, including 'testament' and 'exult'.
 Which is odd, as they are not words I frequently use in these blogs.
 Read more

 Give as You Earn is a scheme that enables employees to donate to any UK charity straight from their gross salary (before tax is deducted) meaning that you receive immediate tax relief.
 This means that a monthly donation of £10 straight out of your payroll, actually only costs you £8!
 (Even less if you are in the higher tax bracket).

 Help give the gift of independence:

-- £5 a month (£4 from you, £1 from the tax man) would help support an “Adopt a Puppy” recruit through training as part of a group sponsorship scheme called My Amazing Puppy.
+- £5 a month (£4 from you, £1 from the tax man) would help support puppy recruit through training as part of a group sponsorship scheme called My Amazing Puppy.

 - £10 a month could pay for a set of dog grooming equipment